 Mechanically, Elder Scrolls Online isn't anything too new,

-but it's a quite tight refinement on the series' core mechanics all the same
+but it's a quite tight refinement on the series' core mechanics

 The game is built around the same core formula the series has enjoyed since Daggerfall, and like the installments since the series' venerable first modern ancestor, the main difference comes in the consolidation and reshuffling of the skills available more than anything - the core mechanic of the skills gaining rank over use, and a certain amount of skill use resulting in a level up remains present in Elder Scrolls Online. it's one that's always seemed to the series' benefit, creating a feeling of natural progression with a skill as the player themselves uses it and becomes more comfortable with it, which makes the experience seem much less artificial than the more by-the-numbers kind of system that has always been something like Dungeons & Dragons, or to a much lesser degree, Runequest.